weber21w/cuzebox-esp8266/readme.md

 for that port.
 You can disable either peripheral and it will automatically allow gamepad data again for the corresponding port.

+JAMMA ROMs that use rotated displays can be simulated.
+The proper bits in the .uze file must be set for this to take place, as there is currently no manual option to set this in game.

+The ESP8266 emulation can be configured with the esp.cfg file.
+Several options are available that will be documented later...

 Emscripten notes
 ------------------------------------------------------------------------------